Nora Marks Dauenhauer

 She published a volume of poetry and prose, Life Woven with Song, in 2000.
 An “autoethnography” of the Tlingit tribe, it contains autobiographical pieces detailing Dauenhauer’s life in the natural world of the northern Pacific coast; the collection also includes short lyric poems and a cycle of dramatic plays depicting traditional Tlingit Raven stories.
 Influenced by the land and sea, Dauenhauer’s work preserves the stories and oral culture of previous generations.

-Dauenhauer has worked as a Tlingit language researcher, translating, transcribing, and compiling Tlingit stories, sometimes in collaboration with her husband, Richard Dauenhauer.
+Dauenhauer worked as a Tlingit language researcher, translating, transcribing, and compiling Tlingit stories, sometimes in collaboration with her husband, Richard Dauenhauer.
 Her books include a Tlingit grammar, Beginning Tlingit (1976).
 She was a Tlingit language researcher for the Alaska Native Language Center at the University of Alaska, Fairbanks, from 1972 to 1973 and the principal researcher in language and cultural studies at the Sealaska Heritage Foundation in Juneau from 1983 to 1997.

 Dauenhauer was named the 1980 Humanist of the Year by the Alaska Humanities Forum.
-Her other awards include the Alaska Governor’s Award for the Arts, an American Book Award from the Before Columbus Foundation, and the 2005 Community Spirit Award from the First People’s Fund.
+Her other awards included the Alaska Governor’s Award for the Arts, an American Book Award from the Before Columbus Foundation, and the 2005 Community Spirit Award from the First People’s Fund.